Kleidukos/Intrigue/README.md

 It also serves as a playground to try out:
 * Megaparsec (instead of the venerable Parsec) for lexing and parsing
-* MTL for holding state and general program architecture
+* Transformers for holding state and general program architecture

 ## Build and Run